sifis-home/wp2-documents/wp2-deliverable-2.2/software-quality-guidelines.md

 * *Dynamic analysis*: analyzes a running software with the purpose of finding possible memory faults and security issues.
 In addition, it also detects the parts of a program that can be further optimized.
 * *Code coverage*: determines the percentage of source code covered by the test suite.

-Some metrics can only give information on the status of a code or the bad practices adopted during the development phase, while other ones identify the faults present in a software.
-For this reason, we have grouped the metrics in two categories: *Fault metrics* and *Quality metrics*.
-Then, we have used those categories to define the stamps that allow to determine the quality level of a software.

-For what concerns the arguments treated in this section, we start presenting the workflow structure followed by some practical workflow examples.
-The examples are focused on two languages, an innovative one called *Rust*, and the notorious *C* language.
+For what concerns the arguments treated in this section, we start presenting the workflow structure followed by a practical workflow example based on the notorious *C* language.

-Subsequently, we illustrate some software quality notions from a developer perspective, the meaning of the two metrics categories and finally the definition of the stamps.
+Subsequently, we illustrate some notions about software quality from a developer perspective and a possible definition for a stamp.

 In the last part instead, we will provide some additional notes about the *Rust* language, since it tries to solve by construction some of the defects pointed out by metrics, and some information on the *reproducibility* of the results obtained during the workflow steps.